Develop your innovative projects with Companies & Campus!

 Montpellier's PUI has considerable potential to help reduce the region's economic contrast.
 Supported by the University of Montpellier and a consortium of players from the research and innovation ecosystem, it stimulates the creation of start-ups, promotes innovation in SMEs and enhances the region's attractiveness to outside companies.

-9 sessions have already resulted in 44 winning projects and over €1,900,000 in funding.
+Sixteen sessions have already supported 63 winning projects and awarded more than €2,500,000 in funding.

 Objectives

-- initiate a long-term collaboration
+Initiate a long-term collaboration

-- strengthening a transfer and valorization approach
+Strengthening a transfer and valorization approach

 Target audience